Use Markdown within Zettelstore

 By default, Zettelstore prohibits any HTML content.
 If you want to relax this rule, you should take a look at the startup configuration key insecure-html.

 Even if you have allowed HTML content, Zettelstore mitigates some of the security problems by ignoring suspicious text when it encodes a zettel as HTML.
-Any HTML text that might contain the <script>
+Any HTML text that might contain the <script> tag or the <iframe> tag is ignored.
+This may lead to unexpected results if you depend on these.
+Other encodings may still contain the full HTML text.

 Any external client of Zettelstore, which does not use Zettelstore's HTML encoding, must be programmed to take care of malicious code.